Skip to main content

 • Vision: A thriving, healthy community.

-• Structure: THRIVE is led by a Board of Directors with Central Vermont Medical Center serving as the convener and fiscal sponsor.
+• Structure: THRIVE is led by a Board of Directors with Central Vermont Medical Center serving as the backbone organization — providing legal, financial and operational expertise.

 • Purpose: THRIVE exists to convene multi-sector partners who collaborate to improve health outcomes and contain costs by identifying and addressing social drivers of health.